23 Workflow Efficiency Statistics That Prove Automation Is No Longer Optional

 10. Employees could save 240 hours annually through automation

-Workers estimate they could reclaim 240 hours per year if their repetitive tasks were automated.
-That equals six full work weeks returned to each employee annually.
-This time savings represents significant value whether applied to higher-impact work or improved work-life balance.
+Workers figure they could reclaim 240 hours a year if their repetitive tasks were automated.
+That’s six full work weeks handed back to each employee.
+Whether it goes toward higher-impact work or a better work-life balance, that time is worth a lot.

 11. 86% believe automation will improve their efficiency

 Looking ahead, 86% of employees believe automation will help them work more efficiently.
-This optimism creates organizational readiness for automation initiatives.
-Teams that expect positive outcomes tend to adopt new tools more successfully.
+That kind of optimism builds organizational readiness for automation initiatives.
+Teams that expect good outcomes tend to adopt new tools more successfully.

 Building a Smarter Enterprise: Business Process Improvement Through Workflow Examples